paulbauriegel/paulbauriegel.github.io/content/posts/my-first-post.md

     )
 )
 ```

+---

-## Some examples - and how I got disappointed by the Spatial reasoning
+## Some Examples—and Why I Got Disappointed

-Let's start with the example from Google introduction video.
-The shadow of the fox.
+Let’s start with the example from [Google’s introduction video](https://www.youtube.com/watch?v=-XmoDzDMqj4): the fox’s shadow.

-I used the following prompt:
-- Detect the fox's shadow, with no more than 20 items.
-Output a json list where each entry contains the 2D bounding box in "box_2d" and a text label in "label".
+Prompt used:
 - Detect fox shadow, with no more than 20 items.
 Output a json list where each entry contains the 2D bounding box in "box_2d" and a text label in "label".

-The thing is in order to do this you do not need gemini.
-Other zero-shot classification models are as good in deteting this.

-So I moved on to something project specific - detect the trench in this picture.
+- Detect the fox's shadow, with no more than 20 items.
+Output a JSON list where each entry contains the 2D bounding box in "box_2d" and a text label in "label".

+It matters a bit how you prompt it because if you ask "Detect fox shadow,..." it will not work.
+It only works if you ask "Detect the fox's shadow, ..." in that way the results can be a bit unpredictable.

+Here’s the thing—you don’t need Gemini for this.
+Other zero-shot models perform just as well at identifying it.
+Above prediction was done by [GroundingDino](https://huggingface.co/IDEA-Research/grounding-dino-base) a 172M parameter model.

+So I tried something more project-specific: detecting a trench.
-- Gemini didn't do bad
+- Gemini didn’t do badly.
-- But the grounding of some lightweight zero-shot classification model that runs on my computer is a bit better.
+- But the lightweight zero-shot model on my local machine did better visual grounding.

-So I switched to another example of what I tought should be easy to detect.
-The stones under the orange cable.
-But what I started to realize is that with this I actually choose a hard example.
-- Gemini often detected nothing sometimes something completely different, but worst of all every prediction yielded a different result, independently if pointing or 2d bounding box.
-This made it completely unusable.
-- GroundingDino the zero-shot model I was using wasn't detecting anything, neither was Owl-ViT another zero-shot object detection model.
-And while that as not good either at least it was reliable.

-One though was that the stones where just too small in relation to the picture, but even using patched inference didn't help.
-Now gemini started hallucinating and detecting stones or rocks in different spots where there where none.
+Next, I tried something that *should* have been easy: detecting the stones under an orange cable.
+Turns out—it wasn’t.

+- Gemini either detected nothing or hallucinated irrelevant objects.
+- Results were inconsistent — every prediction yielded different results
+- Switching form 2D boxes to pointing didn't help
+- GroundingDINO and OWL-ViT also failed, but at least they were consistently failing, which is arguably better than hallucinating.

+I thought maybe the stones were too small, but patch-based (SAHI) inference didn’t help either.
-The bigger problem was that it was detecting stones where there where none, which was a bigger problem that missing a few stones.
+In fact, Gemini started hallucinating—detecting stones where there were none, which is a bigger issue than missing a few.

-It also turned out that Gemini 2.0 Flash was much better then the Gemini 2.5 Pro model I used.
+And oddly, Gemini 2.0 Flash outperformed 2.5 Pro in this case.
-This does not mean that 2.0 is better then 2.5, but on the Spatial Understanding it seems to be trained differently.
+This doesn’t necessarily mean 2.0 is better overall—but it suggests the spatial understanding component is trained differently between versions.

-At this point I realized that Spatial understanding is not good enough at least for my requirements, because the only way to actually solve this issue is to fine-tune a object detection model on stone.
+At this point, I realized that for my needs, Geminis spatial reasoning isn’t good enough.
+The only real solution would be to fine-tune an object detection model for the specific class “stone”.

+---

-## Some unsatifing conclusions
+## Some Unsatisfying Conclusions

-Gemini Spatial Understanding is impressive.
-You just write a prompt and in many basic scenarios it works.
-No more fine-tuning of models, just some API.
+Gemini’s spatial reasoning is impressive.
+You write a prompt—and it just works, for simple use-cases.
+No model training, just API calls.

-However Gemini is not the only model that allows open world vocabulary zero-shot object detection Owl-Vit/Owl2 and GroundingDino are some good alternatives that are smaller, cheaper, on-device and - I would argue - as good.
+But Gemini isn’t the only model supporting zero-shot, open-world object detection.
+**OWL-ViT, OWL2, and GroundingDINO** are good alternatives: smaller, cheaper, and runnable on-device.
+And I’d argue they’re just as good as Gemini for zero-shot object detection or other spatial reasoning tasks.
+Only on complex reasoning Gemini has the edge, eg. if you query is very complex.

-Eventually the foundation models will outperform the smaller specialized models.
+Eventually, foundation models will surpass smaller, fine-tuned models.
-But that time has not come yet.
-If anything I'm very disappointed in Gemini 2.5 given that Gemini 2.0 feels more stable.
+But that time isn’t here yet.

+Frankly, I’m disappointed by Gemini 2.5—especially given how stable 2.0 feels.

-And in conclusion it means at least for 2025 I still need to train computer vision models on specific datasets, which takes a lot of time.
+So for now, in 2025, I still need to train CV models on specific datasets, which is tedious—but necessary.